ciselab/CPS_repo_mining/analysis/grbl.md

 ### Message
 moved all strings to pgm-memory
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Strings moved to pgm-memory, reason not specified.

 ## Commit #3
 ### Hash